What term describes a community of living organisms interacting with their physical environment?

 Scotland

-Describe the difference between an ionic bond and a covalent bond in terms of electron movement.
+Describe the difference between an ionic bond and a covalent bond.
+Explain the difference in terms of elements involved and electron movement.
+Feel free to use a diagram to support your answer!

 Series circuits feature a single path for current, causing all components to share voltage and fail if one breaks.